Música cebolla

 Música cebolla (Spanish for "onion music") is a genre of Chilean music emphasising sentimentality and intimacy.
-Indeed at times the feelings expressed in música cebolla are "exacerbated".
-Música cebolla had its heydays in the 1950s and 1960s, and was thus contemporary to Nueva ola, the early Nueva Canción and the introduction of Cumbia to Chile.
+Indeed, at times the feelings expressed in música cebolla are "exacerbated".
+Música cebolla had its heyday in the 1950s and 1960s, and was thus contemporary to Nueva ola, the early Nueva Canción and the introduction of Cumbia to Chile.

 For a long time música cebolla was derided, ridiculed or ignored by mass media.